 Buying cheap acoustic guitars is not a problem.
 There are plenty of starter kits out there that come with six strings installed and a decent sound.
 But you shouldn’t set your target range too low.

 With some of the best budget acoustic guitars, you can have more than a decent instrument.
 Something that should last a long time and sound impressive too.

 7 Best Acoustic Guitars Under $200

 Here are some of my personal favorites that I think might interest you, if you’re shopping in this price range.

 Table of Contents

 There’s cheap and then there’s filthy cheap.
-Getting a cheap acoustic guitar under $200 is one thing but getting a complete bundle with everything you need to start learning or playing to a crowd is another.
+Getting a cheap acoustic guitar is one thing but getting a complete bundle with everything you need to start learning or playing to a crowd is another.
 The Fender FA-115 bundle lets you do just that.

 The bundle comes with a full-sized acoustic Fender guitar.
 It has a 20-fret fretboard made of rosewood and classic dot inlays.
 A synthetic bone saddle reinforces the bridge section and ensures tuning resistance.

 Along with the guitar, this bundle also includes quality strings, a gig bag, tuner, strap, picks, as well as an instructional DVD.
 The DVD has very beginner-friendly lessons and also delves into some intermediate lessons too.